i-to-the-power-i/gls-coding-classifier/README.md

 # **GLS Coding Compression Classifier**
 A novel classification algorithm based on **Generalized Lüroth Series (GLS) coding** for data classification.

-## **📌 Overview**
-This repository provides an implementation of the **GLS Coding Compression Classifier**: Check the arxiv report to know more: https://arxiv.org/pdf/2502.12302

 ## **📂 Repository Structure**